imranfadhil/pp_portfolio/03_NNS_2-5/README.md

-# Petrophysical Analysis of a North Sea Block 2/5
+# Petrophysical Analysis of a Block 2/5 (North Sea, UK)

-This project presents a comprehensive petrophysical analysis of a well from the Norwegian North Sea block 2/5, leveraging the `quick-pp` library.
+This project presents a comprehensive petrophysical analysis of a well from the UK North Sea block 2/5, leveraging the `quick-pp` library.
 The workflow demonstrates an end-to-end process, from data ingestion and quality control to advanced rock typing and permeability modeling using machine learning.
 The analysis is structured across several Jupyter notebooks, each tackling a specific stage of the petrophysical interpretation.

 ### Field Background

-The well is located in block 2/5 of the Norwegian sector of the North Sea.
-This block is part of the Greater Ekofisk Area, which includes the giant Ekofisk and Eldfisk fields.
-The water depth in this area is approximately 70-80 meters.
-The Ekofisk field, discovered in 1969, was a pivotal discovery that established Norway as a major oil-producing nation.

-The reservoirs in this region are unique, consisting of naturally fractured chalk of Late Cretaceous (Tor Formation) and early Paleocene (Ekofisk Formation) age.
-These reservoirs are characterized by high porosity (up to 40-50%) but very low matrix permeability (<1 mD).
-Production is heavily dependent on the network of natural fractures.
-The reservoir depth is around 3000 meters.

-The hydrocarbons were sourced from the Upper Jurassic Kimmeridge Clay Formation (equivalent to the Draupne Formation), a world-class source rock.
-Oil and gas migrated into the chalk structures and were trapped by overlying fine-grained Paleocene and Eocene sediments.

-Development of the Ekofisk area began in the 1970s and has involved extensive use of water injection for pressure support and improved oil recovery.
-A significant challenge has been reservoir compaction, which has led to seabed subsidence, requiring extensive platform remediation and redevelopment efforts over the years.
+Block 2/5, located in the UK's East Shetland Basin, is geologically significant as the site of the Heather oil field.
+Its foundation is the Heather Terrace, a large, tilted fault block on the western margin of the Viking Graben.
+This structure was created by intense rifting during the Jurassic period, which faulted and tilted the rock layers, forming a perfect structural trap for migrating oil and gas.

+The block's success as a hydrocarbon province stems from a classic petroleum system.
+The source rock is the organic-rich Upper Jurassic Kimmeridge Clay Formation, which generated hydrocarbons after being subjected to heat and pressure.
+These hydrocarbons migrated into the porous sandstones of the Middle Jurassic Heather Formation, the primary reservoir.
+This accumulation was then contained by an impermeable cap rock of younger Cretaceous mudstones, which prevented the oil and gas from escaping.

 ### Analysis Workflow